MiksDacha/MiksDacha.github.io/README.md

 # My GitHub Project

-This is my first GitHub project.
-I published it directly from Visual Studio Code.
+This is my first GitHub project and first landing site.
+Optimized for desktop and mobile.